Lilienfeld Abbey Hiking - Muckenkogel & Klosteralm

 Hiking near Lilienfeld Abbey:

-• Auf dem Mathias Zdarsky Panorama Trail You go on a circular route from the mountain station of the chairlift back to the mountain station.
-The path leads via Muckenkogel and Hinteralm over the Black Forest and Klosteralm.
-Duration: about 2,5 hours
+- Auf dem Mathias Zdarsky Panorama Trail You go on a circular route from the mountain station of the chairlift back to the mountain station.
+The path leads via Muckenkogel and Hinteralm via the Black Forest and Klosteralm.
+Duration: approx. 2,5 hours

-• The waterfall path goes from the mountain station to the Klosteralpe and the Lilienfelder Hütte.
+- The waterfall path goes from the mountain station to the Klosteralpe and the Lilienfelder Hütte.
 From there you then follow forest paths to the small and large waterfalls.
-The path ends at the valley station of the chairlift.
+The path finally ends at the valley station of the chairlift.
 Duration: approx. 2 hours

 After hiking at Stift Lilienfeld, however, we take the chairlift back down into the valley.
 This time we are not looking at the rocks and the forest.
 Facing the valley, we take the chairlift down.
 This opens up a view of Lilienfeld Abbey.